 By the same token, you may have a natural affinity to one set of languages but not others.
 Your brain may just somehow click with Celtic languages whilst having absolutely no affinity with Slavic or Romance languages.
 Interestingly enough, my wonderful Afrikaans voice-over artist Simon from South Africa scored 80+% on the Welsh section of this challenge despite never having set foot in Wales before.
 It was not like Simon had some super talent with languages - his scores for French, Spanish and Mandarin were pretty dismal but somehow, he just understood the Welsh.
 This is the kind of natural affinity that we are trying to identify in this process: think of it as an open day at the sports centre where you get to try out a whole different range of sports and find out which one you have a natural talent for.

-Take the challenge - turn on JavaScript in your web browser and :
+Take the challenge - turn on JavaScript in your web browser and play the game:

 I am sure many of you would have have this experience before - you're in a foreign country, struggling to communicate with a local who does not speak English.
 Nervously, you listen to the local and then you realize to your delight, I actually stood what he said.
 Wow.
 It is that Eureka moment.
 That sense of joy and satisfaction at that moment which we are aiming to capture over and over again throughout the course of a game.
 Hopefully you will have several Eureka moments as you enjoy this game and feel a lot more confident about foreign languages after playing this game.